casparwb/JuliaDispatch.jl/docs/src/quickstart.md

 * __Buffers__: methods for stitching together patch data into 2- or 3-dimensional arrays, in addition to resampling methods for re-sizing the domain.
 * __Select__: methods for extracting patches and data at given positions in the computational domain.
 * __Utils__:  various QOL tools, such as functions for getting the number of snapshots in a folder, among other things.
+* __Analysis__: a few basic analysis tools such as averages, time-evolution, and gradients.

 After having imported `JuliaDispatch`, you can include the functionality of any of these modules by doing